ProfessorManhattan/docs-docker/readme/example.md

 docker push "DOCKERHUB_USERNAME/{{ pkg.name }}:latest"
 ```

 Replace DOCKERHUB_USERNAME and DOCKERHUB_PASSWORD in the snippet above with your Docker Hub username and password.
 The commands will build the Docker image and upload it to Docker Hub.
 You can see this logic being implemented as a [GitLab CI task here]({{ repository.link.dockerhub_ci_task }}).
 This GitLab CI task works in conjunction with the `.gitlab-ci.yml` file in the root of this repository.
-By taking these extra steps, you can save yourself time by letting GitLab build and publish your images everytime you push to your master branch.

 ### Build Tools